Phoenix-Chen-Git/CCMU/README.md

 | 4    | FNR < 0.1     | 0.3501  | 0.86    | 0.03   |
 | 5    | FNR < 0.1     | 0.5748  | 0.83    | 0.03   |

-The FPR ranges from 0.35 to 0.59 across folds, with ROC-AUC between 0.83–0.86.
-PR-AUC values are consistently minimal (0.02–0.03), suggesting limited effectiveness in identifying true positives under strong class imbalance.
+The epigenetic-only model demonstrates some predictive ability, with FPR ranging from 0.35 to 0.59 and ROC-AUC between 0.83 and 0.86 across folds.
+However, PR-AUC remains very low (0.02–0.03), indicating that while the model can distinguish classes to some extent, it struggles to accurately identify true positives in the presence of strong class imbalance.

 ## Figure 5.
 Epigenetic-only Model Performance
 <table align="center">